Lecrapouille/TimedPetriNetEditor/README.md

   transitions.
 - has a unit of time (positive value) i.e. the arc `T0 --> P1` has 3 units of
   times (float).
-This time is only used for arc `Transition` to `Place` this means that for arc `Place` to `Transition` this value is not used but given in the JSON file to make easy its parsing.
+This time is only used for arc `Transition` to `Place` this means that for arc `Place` to `Transition` this value is not used.

-Note: this project does not use a third-part JSON library for a homemade token splitter (see the `class Tokenizer` in the code).
+Petri net:
+- Have a name (here "Hello World") and is typed of "Timed Petri net".

 ## Related lectures and projects